nodejs/node/doc/api/n-api.md

 where each element has the same underlying binary scalar datatype.

 It's required that (length * size_of_element) + byte_offset should
-be <= ArrayBuffer.ArrayBufferByteLength.
+be <= the size in bytes of the array passed in.
 If not, a RangeError exception is raised.

 JavaScript TypedArray Objects are described in [Section 22.2](https://tc39.github.io/ecma262/#sec-typedarray-objects) of the ECMAScript Language Specification.

-### Functions to convert from C++ types to N-API
+### Functions to convert from C types to N-API

 #### *napi_create_number*